 - Including a signup link in your email signature line

-There are a myriad of social media sites.
+Social media marketing is important part of small business marketing.
+What’s challenging, is that there’s so many social media sites.
 In fact, it seems like there are new ones popping up every week.
 But no matter what’s being hyped, the only social media sites your small business needs to pay much attention to are those that are frequented by the ideal customer you profiled above.

 For example, suppose you run an appliance repair company.
 Your customers are typically people who need an essential appliance fixed such as an oven, washing machine or refrigerator.
 When an appliance breaks down, they are going to want it fixed quickly.
 They are also likely to want assurances that the company they hire does a good job.